jmacc93/TypeConjunctionDispatchPrototype/README.md

 The `tagJsConverter.mjs` file contains all the stuff to make it work.
 See the `tagJsTests.mjs` file for examples.
 Run the `tagJsTests.mjs` file in node for automatic tests

-See the github page to see it in action
+See the [github page here](https://jmacc93.github.io/TypeConjunctionDispatchPrototype/) to see it in action